kellysmith1008/Refresh/HCD.md

 ## Human-Centered Design
 <img width="570" height="264" alt="HCD at CivicActions includes considering user needs, experiences, constraints, usability, accessibility, and practical application" src="https://github.com/user-attachments/assets/557f5928-47c3-4316-a9c2-482ac2fecde6" />

-Human-centered design is the way we solve problems by keeping the user at the forefront of our designs.
+Human-centered design is the approach we use to solve problems by keeping the user at the forefront of our designs.
 We consider the lived experiences, needs, and constraints of those who use or deliver government services.
 It's how we ensure the digital government work we do is usable, accessible, practical, and scalable in the real public-sector environments.
 But how do we apply HCD practices to our designs?

 ### The HCD umbrella
 <img width="572" height="263" alt="three groupings of design include methodologies, specialities, and artifacts" src="https://github.com/user-attachments/assets/a137d451-0d4b-4c12-81bf-7175a83c9bfe" />